 The other callback will reduce the learning rate each time our learning plateaus.

 from tensorflow.keras.callbacks import ReduceLROnPlateau reduce_lr = ReduceLROnPlateau(monitor='loss', factor=0.2, patience=1, min_lr=0.001) callbacks = [print_callback, checkpoint, reduce_lr]

 Training a model and generating new text

-For training we need to select an batch_size and the number of epochs we want to train.
-For the batch_size I choose 128 which is just an arbitrary number.
-I trained the model for only 5 epochs so I didn’t need to wait for so long but if you want you can train it for a lot more.
+For training, we need to select a batch_size and the number of epochs we want to train.
+For the batch_size, I choose 128, which is just an arbitrary number.
+I trained the model for only five epochs, so I didn't need to wait for so long, but if you want, you can train it for a lot more.

 model.fit(x, y, batch_size=128, epochs=5, callbacks=callbacks)